- Research & Extension

 Cultural Control: Young larvae are particularly susceptible to heavy rainfall and sprinkler irrigation.

-Chemical Control: Bt (derived from the bacterial Bacillus thuringiensis) is a microbial protein that is poisonous to moths and butterflies.
+Bt (derived from the bacteria Bacillus thuringiensis) is a microbial protein that is poisonous to moths and butterflies.
 It is biologically rational in the sense that it is highly targeted.
 It is a stomach poison ingested only by insects attaching the crop plant.
 Bt is not highly toxic to other species of insects.
 It is not highly toxic to mammals.
 It has a short residual life in the environment.
-Bt, however, is a gentle insecticide that may not control major outbreaks of this pest.
+When larvae are small, or infestation levels are low, Bt may be effective, and as an added benefit, is relatively safe to beneficials (natural enemies of DBM).
+However, it will not likely control major outbreaks of DBM.

-Please consult the PNW Insect Management Handbook for alternative pesticide recommendations.
+Please consult the PNW Insect Management Handbook for other pesticide recommendations.

 References and Citations